 Lot coverage is the ratio of the total footprint area of all structures on a lot to the net lot area, typically expressed as a percentage.
-The footprints of all principal and accessory structures, including garages, carports, porte-cocheres, covered patios, and roofed porches, shall be summed in order to calculate lot coverage.
-See Diagram 10.1.603(F) below.
-The following structures are excluded from this calculation:
+The footprints of all principal and accessory structures, including garages,

 - 1. Unenclosed and unroofed decks, uncovered patio slabs, porches, landings, balconies, and stairways less than 18 inches in height at surface of deck (and less than six feet including railings); - 2.
 Eaves and roof overhangs projecting up to two feet from a wall; - 3.
-Trellises and similar structures that have roofs that are at least 50 percent open to the sky with uniformly distributed openings; - Swimming pools and hot tubs that are not enclosed in roofed structures or decks; - 5.
+Trellises and similar structures that have roofs that are at least 50 percent open to the sky with uniformly distributed openings; - 4.
+Swimming pools and hot tubs that are not enclosed in roofed structures or decks; - 5.
 One Two small, non-habitable accessory structures under 120 square feet.
 Structures above quantity of one two are to be included in lot coverage; and - 6.
 R-1-H Zone Only.
 Stables, corrals, and tack rooms attached thereto.